Ontoleptic

 There, I've said it.
 First time on the web.
 At least, when I googled it a couple of minutes ago there were no hits.—No hits?!—This has been my favourite word of all times for some time now.
 My favourite word isn't on the web?
 Crazy.

-So what does ontoleptic mean, I hear you say.
-Let's look it up.
-(It's probably findable in The Dictionary of Fictionary Words… Let's see… Ah!
+So what does “ontoleptic” mean, I hear you say.—Let’s look it up.
+(You can probably find it in The Dictionary of Fictionary Words… Let’s see… Ah!
 Here it is!)

 ontoleptic [adj]